penumbragames/tankanarchy/README.md

   gulp watch-js   # will only watch the JS assets

   gulp watch-less # will only watch the LESS assets

+  gulp clean      # removes all the compiled assets
   ```

 # Contributing: